Arvato Systems GmbH

 4.4.3 Duration of storage or criteria applied in defining this period

-The data will be stored for as long as the newsletter is subscribed to.
+The data will be stored for as long as the advertising communication is subscribed to.
 If you revoke your consent, your data will be blocked for this processing purpose.
-The data will be stored until the contractual and/or legal obligations have been fulfilled and deletion is not precluded by statutory retention periods.
+The data will be stored until the contractual and/or legal obligations have been fulfilled, and deletion is not precluded by statutory retention periods.

 4.4.4 Options for lodging an objection and having your data removed